News & Blog

 Entry into Force / Applicability

 The regulation entered into force on August 18, 2023.
-It shall apply from 18 August 2026.
+A transition period of three years is planned.
+Thus, it shall apply from August 18, 2026.

 Key Regulatory Aspects